Class StringConvert

 Finds a suitable from-string converter for the type.

 This returns an instance of FromStringConverter for the specified class.
 In most cases this is identical to findConverter(Class).
-However, it is permitted to have a FromString annotation without a ToString annotation, and this method catches that use case.
+However, it is permitted to have a FromString annotation without a ToString annotation, and this method handles that use case.

 Type Parameters: